damir-garipov/glab-siennsoft-test/frontend/glabsiennsoft/README.md

 1. Building backend aspnet core project
 2. get packages for frontend by running `npm i` in folder frontend/glabsiennsoft
 3. start backend project Glabsiennsoft.WebApi and check the port to be 13839, i.e url=http://localhost:13839.
 If there is another port, then in the environment/environment.ts file, you need to correct the url field to this value
+4. After that your need to apply migrations.
+Go to the following address http://localhost:13839/api/system/migration/up, in case of successful migration you will get the answer "{" result ":" Ok! "}"
-4. start frontend project by running `ng-serve`
+5. start frontend project by running `ng-serve`